wolfmanstout/talon-gaze-ocr/README.md

 # talon-gaze-ocr

 Talon scripts to enable advanced cursor control using eye tracking and OCR.
 This is alpha functionality which uses experimental/unsupported APIs, so it could break at any time.
+Requires [knausj_talon](https://github.com/knausj85/knausj_talon) to be installed in the same directory.

 All Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed on Mac.
 If packages are available through standard pip installation, these